How to install a Chandelier

-Once you’ve chosen your new chandelier, it’s time for installation.
+Once you’ve made a choice from our selection of our chandeliers, it’s time for installation.
 For some, this may mark the first time installing a lighting fixture.
 For others, this is one of many.
 Whether you’re a veteran or rookie on the ceiling-mounted circuit, installation of chandeliers is similar no matter what the fixture looks like.

 But, and it goes without saying, since you’ll be working with electricity, exercise caution.
 Plus, with the added weight of chandeliers, it’s imperative that you have someone to help.